Wilhelm Fabry

+From 1602 to 1615, Fabry was a city surgeon in Payerne, Switzerland, and Lausanne.
+He was then made city surgeon (Stadtarzt) of Bern by appointment of the city council, a role he held until the year of his death.

 The city of Bern, where he died, named a street after him (Hildanusstrasse), using one of the Latin versions of his name.

-In 1579 - Badergeselle (surgeon's mate) in Düsseldorf of the extraordinary court surgeon Cosmas Slot.

-On 25 July 1587 - married Marie Colinet, the daughter of Eustache Colinet, a Genevese printer.

-1602 - 1615 Surgeon in Payerne (Switzerland) and Lausanne.